Fluxyn/Pluto/README.md

 foo:~$ pluto /location/of/pluto-file.plu
 ```

-See [the wiki](https://github.com/lukarao/Pluto/wiki) for more detailed documentation on the language and command line usage.

 ## Compatibility
 Pluto has been tested on Windows 10 (Pluto might not work on older or newer versions of Windows).
 I am currently working on Pluto compatibility for MacOS.